JoeyHendricks/python-benchmark-harness/README.md

 QuickPotato access to profile this function.

 Besides that QuickPotato technically needs "performance_critical" decorator to be able to work.
-It also serves a human purpose be decorating as performance-critical functions with this decorator.
+It also serves a human purpose be decorating functions as performance-critical.
 You are reminding your self and your teammates to think about the performance of the code.
 An example of this concept can be found below: